unredacted/ansible-role-pathvector/README.md

 ansible-role-pathvector
 =========

-An Ansible role to install and configure [Pathvector](https://pathvector.io/) & Bird on Debian.
+An Ansible role to install and configure [Pathvector](https://pathvector.io/) & Bird.

 Requirements
 ------------